 Health Sciences Building Art and Historical Exhibits

-The Legacy Center Archives & Special Collections in partnership with the Drexel Founding Collection and representatives from the health sciences are developing exhibits and galleries throughout the Health Sciences Building that represent the 175+ years of rich history of the College of Medicine including its significance for women in medicine and its role as the foundation for all the Drexel health science programs focusing on the following themes:
+The Legacy Center Archives & Special Collections, in partnership with the Drexel Founding Collection and representatives from the health sciences, are developing exhibits and galleries throughout the Health Sciences Building that represent the 175+ years of rich history of the College of Medicine including its significance for women in medicine and its role as the foundation for all the Drexel health science programs.
+These exhibits will replace the temporary murals currently installed.

 Support

-If you are interested in making a gift in support of this project, please reach out to Margaret Graham, Legacy Center director, Mary Waring, Institutional Advancement, or you can donate directly at this link for designated donations to the Legacy Center
+If you are interested in making a gift in support of this project, please reach out to Margaret Graham, Legacy Center director, Jill Rall, Institutional Advancement, or donate directly at this link for designated donations to the Legacy Center

 Who is doing the work?

 The HSB Advisory Group for Art and Historical Exhibits is guiding the process.
 In addition to Legacy Center and Drexel Founding Collections staff, the group is composed of staff, faculty, and students representing the three schools that occupy HSB (College of Medicine; College of Nursing and Health Professions (CNHP); and the Graduate School of Biomedical Sciences) as well as staff from the College of Medicine Communications and Marketing Department, Institutional Advancement, and Facilities and Real Estate.
-A co-op student designed the existing temporary exhibits and will continue to be involved with the project.
+Interns and recent Drexel graduates are actively involved with curation, design, and exhibit production.
+A Drexel co-op student designed the existing temporary exhibits.
 An outside design firm will design the main exhibits.

 Permanent exhibits are planned for the following locations, most of which have temporary exhibits currently installed.
 In most cases the temporary exhibits will remain in place until the permanent plan is executed.